PRIMER-e/senlm/index.md

 An R package for modelling ecological data across gradients.

-See "Getting Started" for help with installation and usage.
+See [Get Started](articles/senlm.html) for instructions on how to install and use the package.